YYChristopher/NMSP-MIDAS/README.md

 This folder contains the code for empirical analysis, encompassing data preprocessing procedures, a collection of tool functions, Rcpp update scripts, and the implementation of the NMSP-MIDAS and HMSP-MIDAS models.

 #### simulation
 This folder contains the code for the numerical simulation section, including data generation procedures, a suite of toolfunctions, Rcpp update scripts, the main experimental function for the NMSP-MIDAS model, and the code for out-of-sample forecasting.
+In addition, the folder also includes manually implemented code for the comparing methods, including estimation and forecasting function files for the HMSP-MIDAS, BMIDAS-AGL, and BMIDAS-AGL-SS methods.

 ### data
 Data utilized into real analysis of the Paper.